sebastiaanbrand/q-sylvan-benchmarks/README_artifact.md

 * Quantum circuits in the OpenQASM format used for benchmarks, in `qasm/`.
 * Python scripts for setting up and processing benchmarks, in `scripts/`.
 * Dependencies:
-    * Python packages, preinstalled in `.venv/`.
+    * .deb packages, in `dependencies/deb`.
-    * .deb packages, in `dependencies/`.
+    * Python packages, in `dependencies/pip`.
 * The output from our own benchmark runs, used to make the plots in the paper, in `experiments/paper_data/`.

 ## 1. Installation

 1. Install basic build tools.
-Aside from build-essential and cmake (which are included in the TACAS VM), we also need autoconf (and it's dependencies).
+Aside from build-essential and cmake (which are included in the TACAS VM), we also need autoconf + automake (and their dependencies).
 (On an ARM CPU, replace `amd64` with `arm64` in the follow commands.)
 ```shell
 $ sudo dpkg -i dependencies/deb/libsigsegv2_2.13-1ubuntu3_amd64.deb
 $ sudo dpkg -i dependencies/deb/m4_1.4.18-5ubuntu2_amd64.deb